 Acute lymphoblastic leukemia (ALL) is an aggressive type of leukemia of either B- or T-lineage immature lymphoid cells.
-ALL is primarily a childhood disease (ALL represents 75-80% of all acute leukemias in children ) and follows a bimodal distribution; the first peak occurs between 3 and 5 years of age and the second in adults older than 50 years.
-Prognosis can be inferred from age and white blood cell (WBC) count at diagnosis.
-Adults and those with high WBC counts typically have a poorer prognosis.
-An initial ALL workup generally involves CBC testing, coagulation studies, liver function testing, and chemistry profiles; definitive diagnosis requires demonstration of ≥20% bone marrow lymphoblasts in bone marrow aspirate or biopsy.
-Morphology, cytogenetics, and immunophenotyping allow for identification of recurrent genetic abnormalities that inform risk stratification, treatment planning, and monitoring.
+The prognosis for patients with ALL can be inferred from age and white blood cell (WBC) count at diagnosis.
+An initial ALL workup generally involves a CBC with peripheral smear, flow cytometric immunophenotyping, coagulation studies, liver function testing, and chemistry profiles.
+A definitive diagnosis of ALL often requires morphologic demonstration of increased lymphoblasts within bone marrow aspirate or biopsy samples. , Cytogenetic studies and fluorescence in situ hybridization (FISH) analysis allow for the identification of genetic abnormalities that inform risk stratification, treatment planning, and monitoring. ,

 Quick Answers for Clinicians

-At diagnosis, the minimum acute lymphoblastic leukemia (ALL) workup includes a bone marrow aspirate for morphology, immunophenotyping, cytogenetics, and fluorescence in situ hybridization (FISH) or molecular genetic testing.
-These studies allow for diagnosis and characterization of the type of ALL based on combined cytogenetic and immunophenotypic characteristics of lymphoblasts in the bone marrow.
-Results of these tests also determine appropriate treatment protocols and provide a basis for subsequent detection of minimal residual disease (MRD).
+The minimum diagnostic workup for acute lymphoblastic leukemia (ALL) includes a morphologic examination of peripheral blood (and almost always bone marrow), immunophenotyping via flow cytometry, cytogenetics, and molecular characterization of leukemic cells (eg, via fluorescence in situ hybridization [FISH] or molecular genetic testing).
+These studies allow for the diagnosis and characterization of the ALL subtype based on combined cytogenetic and immunophenotypic characteristics of lymphoblasts.
+The results of these tests also determine appropriate treatment protocols and provide a basis for subsequent detection of minimal residual disease (MRD). , , ,

 Indications for Testing

-ALL testing should be considered for patients who present with signs of bone marrow failure (eg, anemia, thrombocytopenia, leukopenia) and constitutional symptoms (eg, fever, lethargy, weight loss).
-In children, joint or extremity pain may be the only presenting symptom.
+ALL testing should be considered in patients who present with signs of bone marrow failure (eg, anemia, thrombocytopenia, leukopenia) and constitutional symptoms (eg, fever, lethargy, weight loss).
+In children, joint or extremity pain may be the only presenting symptom. ,

 Laboratory Testing